It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 Yeah.

-And I went back to I went back to my website and I found the source story for this back in uh in 2013.
+And I went back to my website and I found the source story for this back in 2013.

-And uh it it basically was what I said, a bunch of members of Congress really, and and uh congressional aides really started complaining about the cost when they found out that Obamacare was going to apply to them.
+A bunch of members of Congress really, and congressional aides, really started complaining about the cost when they found out that Obamacare was going to apply to them.

-And they made Harry Reid was leading the charge.
+And they've made Harry Reid was leading the charge.

 It all got started by Chuck Grassley.

-Grassley inserted this provision that everybody that wrote and voted for this law was gonna have to be subjected to it.
+Grassley inserted this provision that everybody that wrote and voted for this law was going to have to be subjected to it.

 And they didn't fight him on it.

-I think they've always been eligible for the federal employees' health benefits because they are, you know, Congress's are federal employees.
+I think they've always been eligible for the federal employees' health benefits because they are, you know, Congress is our federal employees.

-They were gonna have to pay full boat.
+They were going to have to pay full vote.

 That's what Grassley's amendment required, and they were just raising holy heck about it.

-Anyway, you you got it right at the beginning of your call, as I normally you would do.
+Anyway, you got it right at the beginning of your call, as I normally you would.

 What do you mean?

-What are they gonna do now if they can't trust the pilots?
+What are they going to do now if they can't trust the pilots?

-Oh the Euro the Eurowe's or the Europeans and us.
+Oh, the Eurowweenies or the Europeans and us?

-What are we all gonna do if we can't trust the pilots?
+What are we all going to do if we can't trust the pilots?

-Is that what you You mean if you get if you can't trust the pilots to not crash the plane, what are we gonna do?
+You mean, if you can't trust the pilots to not crash the plane, what are we going to do?

-Well, I don't know what are you gonna do.
+Well, I don't know what are you going to do.

-If you think your pilot is gonna fly your plane into a mountain, you wouldn't get on the plane.
+If you think your pilot is going to fly your plane into a mountain, you wouldn't get on the plane.

 Right?